-I’ve always had so much fun making succulent crafts, using many of my collection of hardy succulent plants to make mosaics and frames, succulent topiary, address signs, walls and succulent wreaths.
+I’ve always had so much fun making succulent crafts.
+I use many of my collection of hardy succulent plants to make mosaics and frames, succulent topiary, address signs, walls and succulent wreaths.

 The versatility and toughness of hardy succulents like Sedum and Sempervivum have to be seen to be believed.